UniSwarm/uDevkit-SDK/README.md

 ## Prepare repository

-To get all submodule used (USB and FatFS), please do not forget to init and update submodule :
+To get all submodule used (USB), please do not forget to init and update submodule :

 ```bash
 git submodule init